 You could see it on a day trip, but the best way to come enjoy the outstanding beauty of the Cliffs of Moher is as part of a coastal journey.

 Take a small group trip or self-drive tour from Dublin to the west coast.
 You could start from the north, in Donegal, and follow the Wild Atlantic Way south.
 This is an iconic route that follows the west coast of Ireland, passing by scenic cliffs, long strands of golden sand, tranquil fishing villages and historic sites.

 Or you could focus on the southern section, between Galway and Cork.
 Some of Ireland’s top attractions are located here, including the Cliffs of Moher, but also the Ring of Kerry, Dingle Peninsula, Killarney National Park and Blarney Castle.

-- Browse our Irish self-drive tours and guided group trips to Ireland for inspiration
+- Browse our Irish self-drive tours, guided group packages and privately guided trips in Ireland for inspiration

 - Or make it a full Celtic adventure with one of these Scotland and Ireland combination tours